2KAbhishek/links/README.md

 ### Brand Icons

 This project uses [Font Awesome Brand](https://fontawesome.com/v6/icons?s=brands) for adding icons, if the icon you are looking for is not available, try using the full version of [Font Awesome](https://fontawesome.com/v6/icons/).

+## Use Cases

+Although, the original purpose of links is to create a web app for your profiles, it can also be used in some other scenarios.

+- **Portfolio Replacement**: Adding just a little bit of information about yourself to the `index.htnl` can convert links to your full fledged Portfolio.
+- **Link.tree Replacement**: Combined with some basic tracking and metrics, links can easily be used as an alternative to link.tree.
+- **Custom Home Page**: You can create a custom home page using links's override URL feature, just add the complete page URLs you want to `links` int `script.js`
+- **Sharing Resources**: Links with overridden URLs can be easily used to share Resources after talks and presentations.

 ## Viewing links